Moods of Marvin Gaye

 Moods of Marvin Gaye is the seventh studio album by Marvin Gaye, released on the Tamla label in 1966.

-The album was the result of a plan to establish Gaye as a strong album-oriented artis as well as a hit maker.
-Gaye was still uncomfortable with performing strictly R&B and had begun work on a standards album around this time after meeting musician Bobby Scott.
+The album was the result of a plan to establish Gaye as a strong album-oriented artist as well as a hit maker.
+Gaye was still uncomfortable with performing strictly R&B and had begun work on a standards album around this time, after meeting musician Bobby Scott.
 However, the sessions were unsuccessful and he would successfully complete a standards album only in his later years (released posthumously as Vulnerable in 1997).
 For the time being, Gaye was winning more fans and had become a crossover teen idol.

-Six songs from Moods of Marvin Gaye were released as singles: impressively, all reached the Top 40 on the R&B singles chart and four of them reached the Top 40 on the Pop Singles Chart, a rare feat for a solo R&B artist even at that time.
+Six songs from Moods of Marvin Gaye were released as singles, all of which reached the Top 40 on the R&B singles chart.
+Four singles reached the Top 40 on the Pop Singles Chart.

-Gaye also scored his first two #1 R&B singles, "I'll Be Doggone" and "Ain't That Peculiar", both co-written by Gaye's friend, Berry Gordy's right-hand man Smokey Robinson.
+Gaye also scored his first two No. 1 R&B singles, "I'll Be Doggone" and "Ain't That Peculiar", both co-written by Gaye's friend, Berry Gordy's right-hand man Smokey Robinson.